ryanliupie/HomeLab/README.md

 <h1>Ryan's Homelab</h1>
-<p> This lab is meant to run as a media server, computing, and networking environment </p>
+<p> This lab is meant to run as a media server, programming, and testing environment </p>
 <br>

 <h2>What is a homelab? </h2>